Es Tut Wieder Weh

-"Es Tut Wieder Weh" (engl.
-It Hurts Again) is a song by German alternative band Jennifer Rostock, and was released as the second single from the soundtrack to the film New Moon on 18 December 2009.
+"Es Tut Wieder Weh" (English: It Hurts Again) is a song by German alternative band Jennifer Rostock, and was released as the second single from the soundtrack to the film New Moon on 18 December 2009.
 The song has already been played during the band's live shows and was recorded and mixed in only one week.

 Song information

 Lyrically, the song is about having lost a beloved person, especially a life partner and seeing this person again, which is connected to a heavy pain.